PsiQ/qref/docs/design.md

 - Children of a `Routine`.
 - Ports of a `Routine`.

-For instance, why did we chose to represent ports like this:
+For instance, why did we choose to represent ports like this:

 ```yaml
 ports: